tontonsb/blog/src/posts/undefined-pennant.md

 As a result the table of features will not only contain those three or eight `true` entries, but also thousands or more `false` entries.

 That's just noise and mess.
 In your database and in your feature management panel.
+We just wanted to have eight entries for the selected users, no point to store negatives.
+Is Pennant even the right tool for feature flags like that?

 ## Undefined features